Is alcohol a toxin? Well, let's let the scientists decide.

 Controlling only for age and gender, compared to moderate drinkers, abstainers had a more than 2 times increased mortality risk, heavy drinkers had 70% increased risk, and light drinkers had 23% increased risk.
 A model controlling for former problem drinking status, existing health problems, and key sociodemographic and social-behavioral factors, as well as for age and gender, substantially reduced the mortality effect for abstainers compared to moderate drinkers.
 However, even after adjusting for all covariates, abstainers and heavy drinkers continued to show increased mortality risks of 51 and 45%, respectively, compared to moderate drinkers.

-Here is how the University press release, titled succintly "Adults who drink moderately live longer," described this finding, likewise in an unusually direct and well-crafted manner: "the health benefits of drinking among older adults are intrinsically linked to moderation."
+Here is how the University press release, titled succinctly, "Adults who drink moderately live longer," described this finding, likewise in an unusually direct and well-crafted manner: "the health benefits of drinking among older adults are intrinsically linked to moderation."

-Not a chance - Americans just don't like or trust alcohol.
+Not a chance.
+Americans just don't like or trust alcohol.
 They'll never believe these results.

-At the same time as the Alcoholism journal article was published, Kevin Purdy's post "What Alcohol Actually Does to Your Brain and Body" appeared in Lifehacker, the influential on-line journal.
-The Internet article has received a quarter million views (that would probably exceed the views for all my posts).
+At the same time as the Alcoholism journal article was published, Kevin Purdy's post "What Alcohol Actually Does to Your Brain and Body" appeared in Lifehacker, the influential online journal.
+The article has received a quarter million views (that would probably exceed the views for all my posts).
 And that's not counting the 100,000s more who read the well-regarded Jonah Lehrer Frontal Cortex column to which Purdy refers.

 Purdy writes: "Your body sees alcohol as a poison" and explains why drinkers only seem to live longer.
 He discusses the Holahan result: